-12. DEPOSITARY BANK
+12. DEPOSITARY

-CACEIS Bank, Luxembourg Branch is acting as the Company's depositary (the "Depositary") in accordance with a depositary agreement dated 21 June 2018, as amended from time to time (the "Depositary Agreement") and the relevant provisions of the 2010 Law.
+CACEIS Bank, Luxembourg Branch is acting as the Depositary in accordance with the Depositary Agreement dated 21 June 2018, as amended from time to time and the relevant provisions of the 2010 Law.

 CACEIS Bank acting through its Luxembourg branch (CACEIS Bank, Luxembourg Branch) is a public limited liability company (société anonyme) incorporated under the laws of France with a share capital of 440,000,000 Euros having its registered office located at 1-3, place Valhubert, 75013 Paris, France, registered with the French Register of Trade and Companies under number 692 024 722 RCS Paris.
 It is an authorised credit institution supervised by the European Central Bank ("ECB") and the Autorité de Contrôle Prudentiel et de Résolution ("ACPR").
 It is further authorised to exercise through its Luxembourg branch banking and central administration activities in Luxembourg.